InviteAndy/robotframework-excel10library/README.md

 # robotframework-excel10library

-Robot Framework Excel library compatible with .xslx files
+Robot Framework Excel library compatible with .xlsx files
 =========================================================

 Excel10Library is a library for Robot Framework that supports the latest versions of Excel document format.